rob-myers/rob-myers.github.io/docs/plan.md

     - Copy across and get working
   - Continue migration

-- now npc larger, increase nav inset
+- now npc larger, increase nav inset (try 301)
-  - try 301

 - 🚧 avoid player moving thru closed doors
   - ✅ NavDemo1.playerNpcKey -> NPCs.playerKey
-  - can only open door when player stationary/nearby
-  - cannot close door if some npc close
+  - ✅ cannot close door if some npc nearby
   - trigger event when npc close to door
   - npc will stop if about to go through closed door
+  - can only open door when player stationary/nearby

 - can turn andros when idle
 - can toggle NPC speech bubbles